Symphony No. 9 (Bruckner): Samale–Mazzuca completion (1984; revised 1985/1988)

-Samale–Mazzuca–Phillips–Cohrs completion (1992; revised 1996, 2005, 2007, 2012; and 2021)
+Samale–Mazzuca–Phillips–Cohrs completion (1992; revised 1996, 2001, 2005, 2007, 2012 and 2021)

 After the 1988 revision of their completion, Samale and Mazzuca were joined by John A. Phillips and Benjamin-Gunnar Cohrs.
 A new completion (1992) proposed of one way to realise Bruckner's intention to combine themes from all four movements.
 This completion has been recorded by Kurt Eichhorn with the Bruckner Orchestra in Linz for the Camerata label.
+Phillips has also made a transition from the finale completion to the Te Deum.
+This transition, and its association with the finale and an example of the Te Deum are available the Bruckner Archive.